mtrower/scribe/Journal.md

     JsonGenerator.
 The generator feels almost like writing native JSON.
 The syntax carries some small additional bulk, but that's Java for you.
 People don't come to this language for sleek lightweight syntax.

+4/16/16
+    Alright, Maven is serving me well.

+    Spent some time researching various topics - git subproject structure, Java threading, JUnit testing (had some version incompatibilities here, and documentation on necessary imports could be better).
+That's a perk I can add at a later date.
+Threading is far easier than I expected.
+I suppose Java *was* considered a major advancement in productivity in it's day.

+    The plugin model isn't going to be too bad, though I think I'll hold off on dynamic loading for now.
+Keeping to basic functionality, *scribe* ought to be finishable in another day's work.